ptgott/comment-navigator/ROADMAP.md

   Also, when clicking "next" after answering a discussion, we skip the real next discussion.

+- Fix this bug: If you open the comment history panel with the Comment Navigator script running, an error occurs and the Google Document doesn't load

 - Release v1

 ## Features for after the MVP